klausweiss/online-chess-enhancement-suite/docs/TUTORIAL.md

 ## Next steps

 That's all there's to it!
-It's recommended to try the new controls in solo mode before using it in games.
+Remember to only use this extension in solo mode.
 You can try with [Puzzle Strom](https://lichess.org/storm) for starters.
 Have fun!